 It used to be common sense to keep your smartphone tucked away while around bodies of water.
 These days, people need to have their phones on them at all times.
 And if that includes time spent on a boat or at the beach, then you're going to want a waterproof pouch on hand to prevent any water damage from spoiling your vacation.
 Even if your phone is rated waterproof, it's still useful to have some added protection anyway via a pouch.

-Our top pick is the Mpow three-pack, which is an excellent option for groups or families with teens who need their phone with them at all time.
+Our top pick is the Mpow two-pack, which is an excellent option for groups or families with teens who need their phone with them at all time.
 Mpow's products are reliable and easy to use, although you'll want to take care not to stretch or rip the vinyl since that will affect the product's ability to seal properly.

 I have used Mpow waterproof pouches on two recent vacations to caribbean resorts and they worked perfectly.
 I loved that I could take my phone in and out easily when needed (as opposed to with a fitted case) and it was easy to type short messages and take photos.

 However, I also love that the Hiearcool universal waterproof pouch has a pretty large interior that can accomodate other items, not just your phone.

 Be an expert in 5 minutes

 Get the latest news from Android Central, your trusted companion in the world of Android